webability-go/xamboo-master/README.md

 =============================

-Xamboo-Master is a system plugin for the Xamboo system to administrate the application with a web interface
+Xamboo-Master is a system plugin for the Xamboo system to administrate the application with a web interface It contains 2 sites:
+- The master site, for the xamboo configuration and maintenance, and xmodules installation.
+- The admin site, to administrate the xmodules and others.

 Xamboo is the result of over 15 years of manufacturing engineering frameworks, originally written for PHP 7+ and now ported to GO 1.8+